sno2/node-deno/README.md

 # node-deno

+> This library is now archived due to [`deno.ns`](https://www.npmjs.com/package/deno.ns) reproducing its behavior completely and `deno.ns` will be used in [`deno2node`](https://www.npmjs.com/package/deno2node) which is what I was planning on making after I finished this project.
+Go check out those projects instead🙂

 A zero-dependency Node.js implementation of the Deno Runtime APIs.

 > This library is currently under development and its API is subject to change with most of the tests still unimplemented.